 RED, although a relatively new player; is useful for businesses to develop their marketing as well as their sales.
-Indeed, it has become one of the best channel for KOL campaigns.
+Indeed, it has become one of the best channels for KOL campaigns.
 It is also one of the social media of choice for luxury brands who want to run marketing campaigns that are a change from the ordinary.

 RED is a great word-of-mouth tool.
 It is one of the most effective ways to improve your online reputation and increase your conversion rate.
 The budget you will need to invest in RED should be 20% less than that of Weibo, however, the ROI should on average be 40% more than what you would get using Weibo.

 RED Features and tools for marketers:

 - RED offers display advertising services that have strict conditions.
 For example, at the level of national advertising regulations prohibit companies from using languages such as: “the best”, “the luxury”, “the high end” etc.

 - Pop-up windows appear when you open the Xiaohongshu app.
 The ad also gives direct access to the brand’s store by pressing a small button at the bottom of the page.

 - An integrated advertisement appears in the news: in the discovery and in the following pages.
 It displays the accounts to which the user is subscribed.
 Users are notified of publications by a small button at the bottom of the page to the left of the photo, called “Guanggao”, which means “advertisement”.

 - There is Fulishe (福利社) which is Xiaohongshu’s self-managed e-commerce app that integrates merchandising, warehousing, and customer service functions to provide users with a seamless e-commerce experience.

 - The “Shopping Notes” is a page created to add credibility, sharing, and visibility.
 It is managed by moderators and is called “Xiaohongshu Editors” (小红 书 出子 人) who are responsible for maintaining transparency regarding product reviews.